 Relocating or migrating to Bali for whatever reason is a big decision to make in a person’s life.
 This decision can have a huge and permanent impact on your life and your career.
-Therefore, you certainly do not want to take this issue lightly, especially when it comes to your immigration process and visa application in Bali.
+Therefore, you certainly do not want to take this issue lightly, especially when it comes to your immigration process for visas in Bali.

-Due to the recent boom of tourism and economy in Bali, visa applications are in high demand in the region.
+Due to the recent boom of tourism and the economy, visas in Bali applications are in high demand in the region.
 Hence, many visa agents are appearing in Bali.
 And the sad news is, not all of them are reliable and some are even downright scammers.
-Many tourists and foreign investors have been targeted by the visa scams and these scammers always come up with new tricks to fool you.
+Many tourists and foreign investors have been targeted by visa scams in Bali and these scammers always come up with new tricks to fool you.

 So what is the best defense?
 It is to get yourself familiar and updated with the latest immigration law in Bali.
 Cekindo has prepared some tips for you to stay one step ahead of scammers and to protect yourself as much as possible.